Distinguishability-based genuine nonlocality with genuine multipartite entanglement: Abstract

 \section{Abstract}

 A set of orthogonal multipartite quantum states is said to be distinguishability-based genuinely nonlocal (also genuinely nonlocal, for abbreviation) if the states are locally indistinguishable across any bipartition of the subsystems.
 This form of multipartite nonlocality, although more naturally arising than the recently popular ``strong nonlocality'' in the context of local distinguishability, receives much less attention.
-In this work, we study the distinguishability-based genuine nonlocality of a special type of genuinely multipartite entangled states --- the Greenberger-Horne-Zeilinger (GHZ)-like states.
-We first show that any $5$ states of the three-qubit GHZ basis are genuinely nonlocal, while any $4$ states of them are not.
-Then for more general tripartite systems, we present a universal bound about the cardinality for an arbitrary set of GHZ-like states to be genuinely nonlocal.
-Although not necessary, entanglement is believed to raise difficulty in state discrimination in many situations.
-In the literature, there has been lots of studies in favor of this perspective, including the efforts seeking for small nonlocal sets consisting of maximally entangled states in bipartite systems.
-Here in the tripartite case, where GHZ-like states are studied, we also find the existence of some small genuinely nonlocal sets: we show that the cardinality can scale down to linear in the local dimension $d$.
-This result not only substantiates the aforemention perspective in multipartite scenario, but also suggests that there might exist substantial difference between strong nonlocality and the normal distinguishability-based multipartite nonlocality.
+In this work, we study the distinguishability-based genuine nonlocality of a typical type of genuine multipartite entangled states --- the $d$-dimensional GHZ states, featuring systems with local dimension not limited to $2$.
+In the three-partite case, we find the existence of small genuinely nonlocal sets consisting of these states: we show that the cardinality can at least scale down to linear in the local dimension $d$, with the linear factor $l=1$.
+Specifically, the method we use is semidefinite program and the GHZ states to construct these sets are special ones which we call ``GHZ-lattices''.
+This result might arguably suggest a significant gap between the strength of strong nonlocality and the distinguishability-based genuine nonlocality.
+Moreover, we put forward the notion of $(s,n)$-threshold distinguishability and utilizing a similar method, we successfully construct $(2,3)$-threshold sets consisting of GHZ states in three-partite systems.